-“Dream” (1948) was written for Merce Cunningham’s dance, minimal fixed tones of sustained resonance, influenced by Balinese Gamelan and divinations through the I Ching.
+“Dream” (1948) was written by John Cage for Merce Cunningham’s dance, minimal fixed tones of sustained resonance, influenced by Balinese Gamelan and divinations through the I Ching.

 No Feeling for Harmony

 Born in Los Angeles in 1912, John Cage studied for a short time at Pomona College, with ultra-modernist and world music leader Henry Cowell at the New School, and later at UCLA with twelve-tone compositional method pioneer and atonal art music creator Arnold Schoenberg.
 There Cage envisioned composing music radically different from that of his time.
 “I certainly had no feeling for harmony, and Schoenberg thought that that would make it impossible for me to write music.
 He said ‘You’ll come to a wall you won’t be able to get through.’
 So I said, ‘I’ll beat my head against that wall.’”

 Dream was written as a piano accompaniment to Merce Cunningham’s dance.
 The music follows a rhythmic choreographic structure, using a fixed gamut of tones.
 Throughout the composition resonances are sustained, either manually or with the pedal, soft and meditative, reminiscent of Erik Satie’s impressionistic music.
 Essentially a single melodic line, it foreshadows the minimalism of Philip Glass, except for the last few bars.
 The performance was part of Justin Stolarik’s University of Texas at Austin DMA 2 Solo Percussion Recital, entitled “An Unconventional 20th Century Retrospective.”

 Thursday, November 15th, 2007 in Bates Recital Hall.